Transportation of dangerous substances##col4

 • produces information documents in lay terms;

-• conducts studies on specific themes related to the transportation of dangerous substances;
+• conducts studies on specific themes related to the transportation of dangerous substances.

 One of the purposes of the regulation is to ensure that accurate information is sent to the persons who handle, offer for transport or transport dangerous substances.
 The regulation is also intended for the people who must respond to emergencies related to these substances.
 An incident with a vehicle transporting dangerous substances may involve different stakeholders (consignor, driver, carrier, middlemen and emergency response services).
 All have a predominant role to play.
 It is therefore essential that these stakeholders be invited to take part in the process to ensure efficient and concerted actions.
 There is a multitude of products with different levels and types of risks.